remko/xeps/whiteboarding.md

 Since the goal of shared whiteboarding is to make sure that both parties are working on the same drawing, Romeo sends all the necessary information of the circle he just drew to Juliet, so she can also draw it on her side.
-Once she acknolwedges she received and processed this information, Romeo knows Juliet is in state *s<sub>1</sub>* as well.
+Once she acknowledges she received and processed this information, Romeo knows Juliet is in state *s<sub>1</sub>* as well.

             s_0